spencer-shadley/completed-class/09-node-js/3-saturday/activities/40-Stu_Mini-Project/README.md

 ## Hint(s)

 - It may be a good idea to start building out the HTML skeleton in a real HTML file.
 Once you're happy with the HTML file's appearance in the browser, you can copy/paste its contents into a string template literal and write a function to insert the user input into the appropriate places in the HTML string before writing it to the filesystem.

+## Bonuses

+- leverage `async`/`await` where relevant

+- Ignore the given `package.json` initialize the project with your own

+- Break apart `index.js` as makes sense - for example, store inputs in an external file

+- Code golf!